digideskio/cpd/README.md

 # Aspire CPD

 A single plugin to transform a WordPress Multisite install into a CPD (Continuous Professional Development) management platform.
 Built in association with The [University of Sheffield](http://www.sheffield.ac.uk/).

 [Got an issue?
 Make sure you report it to us](https://github.com/mkdo/cpd/issues).

 ## Theme

-To get the most out of this plugin you will need to install it's companion theme: [Aspire CPD Theme](https://github.com/mkdo/aspire-cpd).
+To get the most out of this plugin you will need to install the companion [Aspire CPD Theme](https://github.com/mkdo/aspire-cpd).

 A planned feature of this plugin is to enable the installation of this theme when the plugin is activated.

 ## Documentation

-Documentation is still work in progress, but is shaping up here: [Wiki](https://github.com/mkdo/cpd/wiki)
+Documentation is still work in progress, but is shaping [in our Wiki](https://github.com/mkdo/cpd/wiki).

 ## Credits